-Product Gym: Justin, here at Product Gym we hear from our students and instructors all the time that Product Management is very different in every company, even on different teams within the same company.
+Product Gym: Justin, here at Product Gym we hear from our members and instructors all the time that Product Management is very different in every company, even on different teams within the same company.
 What are your thoughts?

 Justin Belmont: Absolutely.
 Even within a company, the role of a Product Manager can be quite different from one team to the next.
 Over the past year at Spotify, my role here has actually changed quite a bit as initiatives have changed.
 So the role of a Product Manager changes as your the desired outcomes and goals change.
 With heavy operational roles like building new internal tools, for example, you spend a lot of time understanding how the systems work together, meeting with the internal constituents involved, etc. Likewise, if you’re launching something more B2B where the user base is smaller, you’re likely working with the sales team and doing external user research versus when you’re launching something to consumers at scale, you are spending your time A/B testing and iterating based on learnings from the data.

 The day to day of Product Managers really can vary quite a bit.
 All of that variability makes it hard to hire Good Product Managers.
 When I interview, I tend to look for people who have solved complex problems at previous companies — people who have proven that they’ve done it before and can do it again.

 Product Gym: How did you like being a Product Management Instructor?

 Justin Belmont: Yeah, that was a lot of fun!
 I worked as a coach in Product Management Studio at UC Berkeley, coaching a team of 10 early-to-mid career Product Managers.
 It was part career coaching and part helping them through the material of the course.

 Product Gym: Did you see anyone make the transition from a non-Product Manager / non-tech background into Product Management?